History of ghost hunting tools

 For the most part, spiritualism and attempting to talk to the dead didn’t evolve much until very recently.
 Divination tools usually consisted of card reading, throwing bones, reading animal entrails, or just having a good medium.
 But then came along the technological revolution.

-The first real jumps in ghost hunting tools was the invention of the camera.
+The first real jumps in ghost hunting tools were the invention of the camera.
 The idea that we could capture what some people see, or even capture what we can see fascinated people.

 The advent of the EVP